catalyst-cloud/catalystcloud-docs/source/getting-started/access.rst

 I cannot connect to the dashboard
 =================================

-The dashboard is open to the public Internet, however various mechanisms are in place to protect the service.
-If you are having difficulty accessing the dashboard, please contact us.
+The dashboard is only available while connected to the Sky-TV network.
+If you are having issues with connecting to the dashboard, contact your local systems administrator.

-Our APIs are currently exposed to customers only (not open to the public Internet).
-We ask for your IP address during sign up, so we can provide you with access to the APIs.
-If your IP address has changed or you would like to add more IPs, please contact us to change the information provided.

-Please note you can access the Sky TV from a dynamic IP by proxying your connectivity through one of your cloud instances.
-When it comes to your compute instances, you are in full control of your own firewall rules and can expose them to the Internet.

 Failed to delete resource
 =========================